matmi8/Zernike2D/README.md

 - the surface2 `<path>/<file2>.csv`
 - the output path

-Two `.csv` will be saved in the output file with 5 columns (`x, y, z, color, bp`) and number of rows equal to the number of points sampled on the respective surface.
+Two `.csv` will be saved in the output file with 5 columns (`x, y, z, bp, bs`) and number of rows equal to the number of points sampled on the respective surface.

+- `x, y, z` are the coordinates of a surface point;
-The `bp` column indicates the binding propensity for each point on the surface, defined as the minimal distance between Zernike descriptors associated to a point of surface _A_ and all points belonging to the surface _C_ and viceversa.
+- the `bp` column indicates the binding propensity for each point on the surface, defined as the minimal distance between Zernike descriptors associated to a point of surface _A_ and all points belonging to the surface _C_ and viceversa;
+- the `bs` column indicates whether or not a point belongs to the binding site.
+The binding site is defined by taking the molecular surface points of the two structures that are less than 3Å apart.

 Again from the usual directory, you can run:
 ```bash